 - 090 – Communications.
 This subject has two separate exams: VFR Communications and IFR Communications, but we combine them on the course.

-When you have completed each module you may attempt the examinations at a UK CAA Examination Centre.
-You must register with the CAA and, unless you are exempt from doing an approved course (for example if you are a military pilot, resitting lapsed exams or converting an ICAO licence), you must get us to sign-off the fact that you have completed an approved course before your exam bookings are accepted.
-The exams fees are payable direct to the CAA.
+When you have completed each module you may attempt the examinations at a UK CAA Examination Centre or Austro Control, for further information please visit our exam guide.
+You must register with either the CAA or Austro Control and, unless you are exempt from doing an approved course (for example if you are a military pilot, resitting lapsed exams or converting an ICAO licence), you must get us to sign-off the fact that you have completed an approved course before your exam bookings are accepted.
 You could sit your exams with any EASA Aviation Authority.

-We are also a UK CAA examination centre, so, subject to availability, you could sit your exams at our training centre immediately after the revision courses.
+We are also a UK CAA and Austro Control examination centre, so, subject to availability, you could sit your exams at our training centre.

 How long will the course take to complete?

 Your ATPL theory course with Bristol Groundschool, as part of your modular path to becoming a professional pilot, will take around ten to thirteen months to complete, during which time you can build up your flying experience, and includes a combination of distance learning and classroom work.
 There are fourteen exams to be passed for the EASA ATPL, some more difficult than others.

 Please note that all the lessons in ATPdigital must be completed before you can attend the revision course or take the examinations.
 Progress is recorded through a series of short quizzes for each lesson (which require 100% to pass), as well as larger progress tests to conclude each significant section.
 ATPdigital automatically sends us the results and our instructors are available throughout the process to provide all the support you will need.

 Before you start your ATPL theory course, you must have a PPL issued to International Civil Aviation Organization (ICAO) standards.
 This is a mandatory requirement and you will be asked when you register for your course for your licence number so please ensure that you have this to hand when signing up.